kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/common.cljs_

 Now the behavior of the button will vary depending on whether the `route-params`, `dispatch`, or `on-click` option is provided.
-Remember that `cond` will evaluate the right-hand side of the first truthy clause in encounters, so the behavior for `route-params` will not change, but if `dispatch` is provided it will call `notes.command/dispatch!` with the arguments provided.
+Remember that `cond` will evaluate the right-hand side of the first truthy clause in encounters, so the behavior when `route-params` is specified will not change.
+However, if `dispatch` is provided, it will call `notes.command/dispatch!` with the arguments provided.

 #### You Try It

 There is quite a bit of duplication between the `input` and `textarea` components.
 Try factoring out the common code into one or more helpers to DRY it up.

 The next thing that we need to add is a command handler for `:notes/create`.
-This handler will simply call a function in the API (which we will implement next).
+This handler will call a function in the API (which we will implement next).

 ```clojure
 ;; ...